 - Topic and content: Students are expected to choose a topic for their exam that is ordinarily related to the topic of the student’s dissertation.
 While it is fully expected that the advisor would help guide the student toward their current topic of dissertation research and provided technical advice, the advisor and PQE committee are not allowed to assist the student in developing the scope and aims of the proposal.
 However, students are encouraged to get feedback and critical comment from their peers in the laboratory and program.

 - Preparation Period and Guidelines: During the preparation of the proposal, students may consult with faculty and other students.
 Consultation on general issues (clarification, technical advice, etc.) is appropriate, but solicitation regarding ideas for specific aims or experimental design is inappropriate.
 Faculty members, including dissertation advisors, should not read written drafts of the proposal in order to provide extensive help.
 Furthermore, students should not seek feedback from the members of their exam committee.

-- Research Design and Methods — Describe the research design conceptual framework, procedures, and analyses to be used to accomplish the specific aims of the project.
+- Research Design and Methods: Describe the research design conceptual framework, procedures, and analyses to be used to accomplish the specific aims of the project.
 Briefly summarize how the data will be collected, analyzed, and interpreted.
 Describe any novel approaches, tools, technologies, or methods you may develop, and advantages over existing methodologies.
 Describe any novel concepts, approaches, tools, or technologies for the proposed studies.
 Discuss the potential challenges, difficulties, caveats, and limitations of the proposed procedures and alternative approaches to achieve the aims.
 Highlight anticipated outcomes, alternative interpretations, and potential pitfalls.
-Six to eight pages are recommended.
+Four pages are recommended.

-- References (author, title, journal, inclusive pages, year).
+- References: Include author, title, journal, inclusive pages, and year.

 The Oral Exam